philippschulte/fastly-promises/README.md

 <a name="Fastly+readHealthcheck"></a>

 #### fastly.readHealthcheck(version, name) ⇒ <code>Promise</code>
-Get details of a single named healthcheck.
+Get details of a single named health check.

 **Kind**: instance method of [<code>Fastly</code>](#Fastly)
 **Returns**: <code>Promise</code> - The response object representing the completion or failure.